Beside the Mountain

 Jump to Recipe Print Recipe

-Adapted from my blueberry muffins recipe, yet after testing more berries are added to this recipe!
+This recipe is adapted from my blueberry muffins recipe, yet after testing, more berries are added to this recipe!
 Fruit muffins are always a huge hit in our house, like these blackberry muffins and rhubarb muffins, especially for my toddlers at snack time.

 Raspberry muffins on plates with fresh raspberries and a knife.